 Garden State Labs Maintains TNI Accreditation

 With the New Jersey Department of Environmental Protection as its Accrediting Authority, Garden State Labs is accredited in the fields of microbiology and chemistry testing in the areas of drinking water, wastewater and solid/hazardous wastes.
 The States of New York and Pennsylvania also certify Garden State Labs for various analyses.

 Q: What is NELAC - TNI?

-A: The National Environmental Laboratory Accreditation Conference (NELAC) is a cooperative association of States and Federal Agencies, formed to establish and promote mutually acceptable performance standards for the operation of environmental laboratories.
+A: The National Environmental Laboratory Accreditation Conference (NELAC) was a cooperative association of States and Federal Agencies, formed to establish and promote mutually acceptable performance standards for the operation of environmental laboratories.
 The standards cover both analytical testing of environmental samples and the laboratory accreditation process.
 Private sector input to the process is obtained through a variety of mechanisms including open semiannual meetings, participation in NELAC committees, and through the Environmental Laboratory Advisory Board (ELAB), a federally chartered advisory committee with a balanced representation of the private sector, that provides advice to EPA and NELAC.
 The goal of NELAC is to foster the generation of environmental laboratory data of known and acceptable quality on which to base public health and environmental management decisions.
+Created in 2006, The NELAC Institute's function is to maintain the NELAP.
+Membership in TNI is open to any individual or organization interested in laboratory accreditation in the private, public or academic sectors.

 Q: What is NELAP?

-A: The National Environmental Laboratory Accreditation Program (NELAP) is the program that implements the NELAC standards.
-States and Federal agencies serve as Accrediting Authorities with coordination facilitated by EPA to assure uniformity.
-Accreditation by one NELAP Accrediting Authority is mutually recognized by the other State and Federal Accrediting Authorities approved under NELAP.
-NELAP recognized 11 State programs as Accrediting Authorities in the summer of 1999.
-Additional states have begun preparing, or have already applied, for approval as Accrediting Authorities.
+A: The National Environmental Laboratory Accreditation Program (NELAP) is the program that implements the TNI standards.
+States and Federal agencies serve as Accrediting Authorities with coordination facilitated by TNI to assure uniformity.
+Accreditation by one TNI Accrediting Authority is mutually recognized by the other State and Federal Accrediting Authorities approved under TNI.
+TNI recognizes 13 States as Accrediting Authorities in 2018.

 Q: Don't States already accredit environmental laboratories?